Jonathan Shmidt Chapman (Cohort I) leading a program with The K’ilu Company. Photo Credit: Wide-Eyed Studios

 Tehilah Eisenstadt

-Tehilah Eisenstadt is the Director of Yachad & Family Engagement at Congregation Beth Elohim, the largest synagogue in Brooklyn.
-Previously, she served in the same role at SAJ, the first Reconstructionist synagogue, and as Primary (preschool) Community Director at Luria Academy, an open Orthodox Montessori Jewish day school.
+Tehilah Eisenstadt is the founder and CEO of Wonder and Repair, and organization that adapts Jewish rituals, stories and values of wonder-seeking and repair to individuals, communities and systems.
+Previously, she served as the Director of Yachad and Family Engagement at Congregation Beth Elohim, the largest synagogue in Brooklyn, and at SAJ, the first Reconstructionist synagogue.
+She also served as the Primary (preschool) Director at Luria Academy, and open Orthodox Montessori Jewish day school.
 Eisenstadt works alongside other international multi-faith leaders on ongoing issues related to Jewish values, particularly surrounding the abducted school girls in Chibok Nigeria in 2014.
 She is also honored to have co-created curriculum and conducted teacher development in the first years of “Cordoba House,” the first moderate Muslim religious school in NYC.
 Pre-pandemic, Eisenstadt served as a volunteer mikvah guide and educator for ImmerseNYC.
 In 2020 she launched “God Conversations,” an interfaith group comprised of 18 women from five different faith traditions.
 Eisenstadt served as curriculum consultant on Netflix’s Charlie’s Colorforms City.
 Her articles and talks focus on social, emotional and spiritual learning, as well as text-based social justice with an action-focused lens for Jewish or interfaith groups.
 She received her M.A. in Jewish Education and M.A. in Midrash from The Jewish Theological Seminary.
 Eisenstadt became a founding board member for the Church Center of Peace and Justice in 2020, and sits on the American Jewish League for Israel’s board.

 More